Updated: May 23

 Organized files - on my computer, in my drawer, and on my phone

 Support Me Supporting You

-Things at home are beyond-belief-good.
+Things at home are beyond-belief good.
 I've never experienced a relationship where our individual lives are so blended and balanced, and yet we are so intertwined.
 I love every second of it.
 I'm in marketing and travel, and he's a commercial real estate agent.
 Our work crosses over because we make it that way; we're building an empire together.
-But in a small Cleveland-city apartment that can be tough as we're both working from home.
+But in a small Cleveland city apartment, that can be tough as we're both working from home.

-The not-so-easy moments are found if we're both talking on the phone trying to whisper so our clients don't hear cross over conversations.
+The not-so-easy moments are found if we're both talking on the phone trying to whisper so our clients don't hear cross-over conversations.
 Or when we book appointments at the same time and clearly can't be in two places at once!
 We learned quickly to communicate our schedules together several times a day.
 Plus, we try not to get mad if the other person needs several reminders.

 Something we found that helps is our weekly planner expo board.
 I love this one on Amazon, which you can purchase using my affiliate link, because it offers a little more room than mine.
 Plus it has a small cork area for notes.
 We keep our board hanging in our kitchen.
 When either of us makes an appointment, it goes on the board.
-We both make a solid effort to tell each other about our schedules, so there's no surprises during the day.
+We both make a solid effort to tell each other about our schedules, so there are no surprises during the day.
 He knows what to expect from my millions of calls, and I know when he might be too busy for date night because he has an open house.

 Building Your Routine & Scheduling System

 Obviously, life at home typically influences our schedules a bit.
 But the next priority is my clients.
 I have clients that have day jobs where they can only chat on certain days or at certain times.
 Then, I have clients that are available all day, who may call or text me several times a day.
 It can be a lot to receive so many phone calls, Facebook messages, texts, and emails, but hey, I'm a business owner and I'll take all the business I can get.